JordanWu1997/Knowledge_Base/README.md

 ### Naming

-- Filename should not contains any spaces and dots, use underscore to replace them
+- Filename should not contain any spaces and dots, use underscore to replace them
 - Wiki-related directory should start with lowercase characters
   - e.g. `diary`, `resources`
 - User-created filename/directory should start with uppercase characters